tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Service-SAS-Examples.md

 HMAC-SHA256(URL.Decode(UTF8.Encode(StringToSign))) = a39+YozJhGp6miujGymjRpN8tsrQfLo9Z3i8IRyIpnQ=
 ```

  The shared access signature specifies read permissions on the `pictures` share for the designated interval.
-Note that the resource represented by the request URL is a file, but the shared access signature is specified on the share.
+The resource represented by the request URL is a file, but the shared access signature is specified on the share.
 It's also possible to specify it on the file itself.

 ```
 GET https://myaccount.file.core.windows.net/pictures/profile.jpg?sv=2015-02-21&st=2015-07-01T08:49Z&se=2015-07-02T08:49Z&sr=c&sp=r&rscd=file;%20attachment&rsct=binary&sig=YWJjZGVmZw%3d%3d&sig=a39%2BYozJhGp6miujGymjRpN8tsrQfLo9Z3i8IRyIpnQ%3d